 Table 13.
 Management Actions Related to Priority Endangered and Threatened Migratory Species.
 Action 9.1 Conserve the genetic diversity and population of endemic species and marine organisms under protection and develop regional management guidelines.

-The wetlands of the Yellow Sea are critical to the survival of many migratory waterbirds using the East Asian-Australasian Flyway (EAAF), by providing staging and over-wintering habitats.
+The wetlands of the Yellow Sea are critical to the survival of many migratory waterbirds using the EAAF, by providing staging and over-wintering habitats.
 The China Yellow (Bohai) Sea migratory bird habitat in Yancheng, Jiangsu Province has been recently listed as a UNESCO World Heritage site at the 43rd session of the World Heritage Committee.
-The Yancheng wetland is critical to the survival of many migratory waterbird species using the East Asian-Australasian Flyway (EAAF), by providing staging and over-wintering habitats for migratory waterbirds.
+The Yancheng wetland is critical to the survival of many migratory waterbird species using the EAAF, by providing staging and over-wintering habitats for migratory waterbirds.
 During early winter, thousands of birds can be found in Yancheng area, either low flying or searching for food in great numbers.

-A total of 3,941 black-faced spoonbills were recorded in the 2018 Global Black-faced Spoonbills, which was co-ordinated by the Hong Kong Bird Watching Association.
-The number of black-faced spoonbills in mainland China reached 744, an increase of 187 percent compared with 2017.
-China became the second largest habitat in the world for black-faced spoonbill.
-(Source: SINA. http://news.sina.com.cn/o/2018-03-28/doc-ifyssrri4817579.shtml).
+A total of 3,941 Black-faced Spoonbills were recorded in the 2018 Global Black-faced Spoonbills Census, which was coordinated by the Hong Kong Bird Watching Association.
+The number of Black-faced Spoonbills in mainland China reached 744, an increase of 187 percent compared with 2017.
+China became the second largest habitat in the world for this species.
+(Source: SINA. http://news.sina.com.cn/o/2018-03-28/doc-ifyssrri4817579. html).

 The Xiaoyangkou, Jiangsu wetland is one or the most important habitats for waterbirds in the Yellow Sea, according to a 2016 study of the Institute of Geographical Sciences and Natural Resource Research of the Chinese Academy of Sciences.
 It is critical to the survival of many migratory waterbird species using the EAAF.
 It is the staging and over-wintering habitats for migratory waterbirds, and home to about 370 species of birds recorded in this area.
-Some critically endangered species like the spoon-billed sandpiper, Baer's Pochard and white crane, can be found in the area, too, according to the International Union for Conservation of Nature Red List of Threatened Species 2015 (C-NSAP, p 58).
+Some critically endangered species like the Spoon-billed Sandpiper, Baer's Pochard and White Crane, can be found in the area, too, according to the International Union for Conservation of Nature Red List of Threatened Species 2015 (C-NSAP, p 58).

 Through the efforts of the Korean Ministry of Oceans and Fisheries, the Korean Ministry of Environment, NGOs, and other relevant organizations, projects have been undertaken to protect endangered marine organisms.
-These include rescuing sea turtles; securing the basis for marine life to reproduce indoors; protecting the habitat, and restoring the populations, of marine species under protection; and raising public awareness of the protection and management of marine life (K-NSAP, p 97-101).
+These include rescuing sea turtles; securing the basis for marine life to reproduce indoors; protecting the habitat, and restoring the populations, of marine species under protection; and raising public awareness of the protection and management of marine life (K- NSAP, p 97-101).

 A total of 202,360 sea birds of 87 species were observed in 2018 at 34 major coastal wetlands in RO Korea.
-The largest number of species was identified in Suncheonman Bay in Jeolla Province with 56 species and the largest population was observed in Biin/Janghang in Chungnam Province with 53,860 individuals.
+The largest number of species was identified in Suncheonman Bay in Jeolla Province with 56 species and the largest population was observed in Biin/ Janghang in Chungnam Province with 53,860 individuals.
 Seaside birds observed in the above two regions accounted for the highest proportion with 64 percent of the total species and 27 percent of the population.

 Suncheonman Bay is currently designated and managed as a Ramsar wetland and wetland protection area and is under constant protection management by the central and local governments.
-Suncheonman Bay's vast mudflats and farmland are considered the most important areas for the wintering duck and wild goose4.
+Suncheonman Bay's vast mudflats and farmland are considered the most important areas for the wintering duck and wild goose.